-The peptide is initially placed 40 Å above a 9x9 octanethiol FSAM surface with a random orientation.
-Initial positions and velocities were randomly selected for both the surface and the peptide using a velocity re-scaling routine such that each was given an initial temperature of 300 K. Separate MD simulations were performed for the peptide and the surface with velocity re-scaling occurring every 30 time steps.
-This approach was successfully used by Frederickson et al[15].
-Lastly, a relative collision energy of 100 eV with a normal incidence angle was imparted to the peptide.
+The peptide is initially given a random orientation and placed 40 Å above a 9x9 octanethiol FSAM surface.
+Initial positions and relative velocities were randomly selected for both the surface and the peptide using a velocity re-scaling routine such that each was given an initial temperature of 300 K. Separate MD simulations were performed for the peptide and the surface with velocity re-scaling occurring every 30 time steps.
+This approach was successfully used by Frederickson et al[18].
+Lastly, a collision energy of 100 eV with a normal incidence angle was imparted to the peptide as it is sufficiently high for a significant number of both fragmentation and FFEs to occur.
 One thousand trajectories were calculated for each species.

-Hamilton's equations of motion were integrated using a 6^{th} order sympletic integration scheme [37], making use of a one femtosecond step size with output written every 50 femtoseconds.
+Hamilton's equations of motion were integrated using a 6th order sympletic integration scheme [40], making use of a one femtosecond step size with output written every 50 femtoseconds.
 Trajectories were stopped after five picoseconds of simulation time.
 Conservation of energy was continually checked during the simulations.
 If a large jump in energy conservation was seen for any given step, it was rejected and the time step was re-integrated using five 0.2 fs time steps.
 Assuming energy was well conserved following this, the normal time step was reinstated.
-This precation was important to implement as a fairly large number of trajectories ($\sim 5\%$) were exhibiting poor conservation of energy.
+This precaution was important to implement as a fairly large number of trajectories ($\sim 5\%$) were exhibiting poor conservation of energy.
 It was determined that the majority of the error was accumulated in a single integration step.
 This is perhaps not surprising as we are investigating fairly high energy systems undergoing abrupt changes in momentum.
-All simulations were performed using an in-house simulation code coupled to Mopac2012 [38].
+All simulations were performed using an in-house simulation code coupled to Mopac2012 [41].